 Figure 24.
-MQO Core Analyte VOC Concentrations 2004 - 2012
+MQO Core Analyte VOC Concentrations 2004 - 2013

 Figure 25.
-MQO Core Analyte VOC Concentrations 2004 - 2012, ctd.
+MQO Core Analyte VOC Concentrations 2004 - 2013, ctd.

 Figure 24 and Figure 25 graph the annual average concentrations of the eight VOCs that are a part of the mandatory monitoring subset of 19 HAPs.
-The graphs do not appear to indicate a general trend in concentration values since 2004.
-A calculation of the 3-year average concentrations (2007 - 2009) for all compounds also shows that the overall concentration average is dropping compared to the previous 3 year average (2004 - 2006).
+The graphs do not appear to indicate a general trend in concentration values since 2004, with the exception of benzene.
+Annual average benzene concentrations decreased from 2004 through 2012, but showed a slight increase in 2013.
+Figure 26 and Figure 27 graphically illustrate how the 3-year average concentrations of the eight MQO Core Analyte VOCs have trended since the Pilot Study began in 2004.